luisarizmendi/ocp-libvirt-ipi/README.md

 The scripts will make use of libvirt IPI installation, steps are based on https://github.com/openshift/installer/blob/master/docs/dev/libvirt/README.md

 It will use by default 10GB of RAM and 4 vcores per node (minimum 2 nodes, so 14GB of RAM and 8 threads/cores).
 Bear in mind that you will need +2GB and 2 cores for bootstrap while installing.

-If you don't have enough resources to run the 3 masters 2 workers setup, you could configure just 1 master and X workers (scripts will change automatically the manifest to make it work) or even just 1 master and 0 workers (All-in-One setup), but in that case increase the default memory per node (7GB could not be enough to run everything).

 This IPI installation won't need that you configure an external load balancer (although you can install it with these scritps), any HTTP server or that you configure SRV in an external DNS, you will need to configure just the api and the apps wildcard (you can always play with the /etc/hosts if you don't have a chance to configure a DNS)